 Biotechnology is plainly advancing rapidly, and by 2020 there will be thousands-even millions-of people with the capability to cause a catastrophic biological disaster.
-My concern is not only organized terrorist groups, but individual wierdos with the mindset of the people who now design computer viruses.
-Even if all nations impose effective regulations on potentially dangerous technologies, the cyhance of an active enforcement seems to me as small as in the case of the drug laws.
+My concern is not only organized terrorist groups, but individual weirdos with the mindset of the people who now design computer viruses.
+Even if all nations impose effective regulations on potentially dangerous technologies, the chance of an active enforcement seems to me as small as in the case of the drug laws.

 By "bioerror", I mean something which has the same effect as a terror attack, but rises from inadvertance rather than evil intent.

 1. Cognitive biases inflate the subjective odds of disaster: If a scenario is imaginable, it seems probable.

 2. Moral market forces also distort the odds: Pessimists are seen as serious and responsible, optimists as complacent and naive.
 Because of 1 & 2, most doomsday predictions are false (thermonuclear war between the US and USSR, Y2K disaster, the population bomb, resource wars, weekly 9/11-scale terrorist attacks, etc.).

 3. Bayesian base rate: If an extreme and specific category of event has never before happened, the odds are stacked against it.
 The only successful past cases of bioterror are the Rajneeshee cult (751 cases, 0 deaths) and the Anthrax mailing (5 deaths).
 The Soviet-era anthrax bioweapon leak killed another 66.